 Figure 22 - B11 well measurements and Vaca Key tide level collected during the 7/28/11 survey.
 The conductivity follows the trend of the water level until mid-tide where it begins to increase again while the water level drops.
 The temperature increases as the water level recedes, inversely following the trend of the water level.

-The B1NS profile shows a small decrease in salinity over the change in tide (Figure 23).
+The B1NS profile shows a small decrease in salinity over the change in tide only visible in the percent change between high and low tide (Figure 23).
 The largest decreases appear mostly at the surface.
 The B11 well water displays the same changes in temperature and conductivity as the day before (Figure 24).
 The overall decrease in salinity agrees well with the B1WE measurement from the day before.
 This change is likely due to the drop in the water table with the receding of the tide and the receding of saltier water towards the coast.